kubeflow/website/content/docs/fairing/tutorials/other-tutorials.md

 +++

 Use the following tutorials to learn more about using Kubeflow Fairing to train and deploy on Google Cloud Platform (GCP).
-The following tutorials describe how to use Kubeflow Fairing to train and deploy on Kubeflow on Google Kubernetes Engine and Google AI Platform.

 *  Learn how to [train and deploy a model on GCP from a local notebook][gcp-local].